johnjackoleary/cfi-commonplace-book/Inbox/Induced Drag.md

-Key Takeaways:
+# Key Takeaways
-- Induced drag is the rearward component of lift.
-It is present whenever lift is.
+- Induced drag exists whenever lift is created.
+It is the portion of lift which is directed backwards.
 - Induced drag is stronger at slower airspeeds.
-- Ground effect reduces induced drag, making the airplane seem to fly better.
+- Ground effect reduces induced drag, making the airplane perform better.

+# Details
-## What Is It?
+## What It Is
 There are two main forms of drag on an aircraft: [[Parasite Drag]] and [[Induced Drag]].

+- **Parasite drag** is drag caused by the friction of air moving over the aircraft structure.
-Induced drag is a byproduct of generating lift.
-In fact, induced drag can be thought of as the rearward component of lift.
+- **Induced drag** is a byproduct of generating lift.
+It can be thought of as the rearward component of lift.

-Anytime lift is generated, so is induced drag.
+Where parasite drag is most pronounced at faster speeds, induced drag is most pronounced as slow speeds.

-## What Causes It?
+## What Causes It
 An airstream flowing over the wing generates lift perpendicular to the relative airstream.

 When air passes around a wing generating lift, that relative airstream is deflected downward. (**Note**: Start video at 53 seconds.)